The fashion industry is one of the most taxing and destructive fields there ever has been.

 The average wage of a Bangladeshi garment factory worker is around 21 cents per hour.
 Compare that to a job at McDonalds, where a teenage employee earns a little over 10$ an hour.
 Times that by four and you’ve got the average amount that a worker earns in a month.

 And then we come to the fashion industry who have their own little tricks.

 Clothes so cheap that we can throw them away without thinking twice.

-This allows new clothes to constantly grace stores, turning people in mindless consumers that turns to materialism for that happy boost.
+This allows new clothes to constantly grace stores, turning people in mindless consumers who turn to materialism for a happy boost.